TomoGuide/TomoGuide.github.io/docs/03-tutorial/01-scipion-preprocessing/index.md

   <img src="/imgs/09_Aretomo2_Scipion.PNG" alt="Processing Workflow" style="width:60%;">
 </a>

 > **Note**: This is where having the correct tilt angle becomes crucial.
 If you use 95° instead of -95°, AreTomo will reconstruct tomograms with an inverted hand, causing them to be mirrored.
-Hence, in later steps—such as when performing Subtomogram Averaging (STA)—you could end up with mirrored structures.
+Hence, in later steps — such as when performing Subtomogram Averaging (STA) — you could end up with mirrored structures.
 To check whether your tomograms are mirrored, you can run template matching with both properly oriented and inverted-hand templates (link).

 We will reconstruct bin8 tomograms first to quickly assess overall quality and to measure lamella thickness for Z-height refinement.
 For the initial reconstruction, we will use an estimated lamella  thickness of 1000 unbinned pixels (~190 nm).